-To provide permission, please follow this link and watch the instructional video.
+To provide permission, please follow the instructions provided using this link.

 For further information on your USI Transcript follow the below links:

-- How does my USI Transcript / Training Record work? - link
+- How does my USI Transcript / Training Record work and What does it involve? - link

 - How to view and download my USI Transcript? - video link